 If you’re looking for a simple solution for taking customer orders at the counter or table using a tablet or iPad, this article is just the thing you need.

 Here, we’ll show you how you can create a WooCommerce POS ordering system for your business.
-Whether you run an online store, physical store, restaurant, spa, local coffee shop, or hotel – a WooCommerce POS plugin (or "WooCommerce point of sale plugin") can help you streamline business operations.
+Whether you run an online store, physical store, retail store, restaurant, spa, local coffee shop, or hotel – a WooCommerce POS plugin (or "WooCommerce point of sale plugin") can help you streamline business operations.

-A WooCommerce POS system will simplify the order-taking process and make it easier for your waiting staff or behind-the-counter staff to add and remove items from the order list, select variations, place orders for customers, and instantly send it through for processing.
+A WooCommerce POS system will simplify the order-taking process and make it easier for your waiting staff or behind-the-counter staff (cashiers) to add and remove items from the order list, select variations, place orders for customers, and instantly send it through for processing.

 By the end of this post, you'll know how to set this all up.